phantomVK/SlideBack/README.md

 }
 ```

-To temporarily disable the slide action, enable again whenever you want, see the method below.
+To temporarily disable the slide action, or enable again whenever you want, see the method below.

 __slideManager__ comes from __SlideActivity__ the super class you extended.
 What __slideManager.getSlideLayout()__ returns is null if slide action has been totally disabled, see method mentioned above named __slideBackDisable()__ for more details.